Farallon Islands: Sharks

 The elephant seal population attracts a population of great white sharks to the islands.
-In 1970 Farallon biologists witnessed their first shark attack, on a Steller's sea lion.
+In 1970, Farallon biologists witnessed their first shark attack, on a Steller's sea lion.
 During the next fifteen years, more than one hundred attacks on seals and sea lions were observed at close range.
 By the year 2000, biologists were logging almost eighty attacks in a single season.

 While the males return annually, the females return only every other year, often with fresh, deep bites around their heads.
 The seasonal shark population at the Farallones is unclear, with estimates from thirty to one hundred.
 The Farallones are unique in the size of the great whites that are attracted.
 The average length of a full-grown great white shark is 4 to 4.8 m, with a weight of 680 to 1,100 kg, females generally being larger than males.
 Farallon great whites range between the "smaller" males at 13 ft to the females, which generally range between 17 and 19 ft.
 (For comparison, the largest accurately measured great white shark was a female caught in August 1988 at Prince Edward Island off the North Atlantic coast and measured 20.3 ft.)
 A killer whale was recorded killing a great white near the Farallones in 1997.
 Over the decades of study, many of the individual white sharks visiting the Farallones have been nicknamed, often based on their scars and appearances, such as Gouge, The Hunchback, The Jester, and Stumpy.
-Stumpy, an 18-foot female great white, in particular was well known for her appearance in the BBC documentary "Great White Shark" narrated by David Attenborough and stock footage of her attacks on decoys is often utilized in more recent documentaries, and another example, Tom Johnson, a 16-foot male white shark that was featured in an episode of the 2012 season of Shark Week called "Great White Highway," is believed to be the oldest living white shark so far documented returning to the Farallones, estimated at around 25–30 years old.
+Stumpy, an 18-foot female great white, in particular was well known for her appearance in the BBC documentary "Great White Shark" narrated by David Attenborough and stock footage of her attacks on decoys is often utilized in more recent documentaries, and another example, Tom Johnson, a 16-foot male white shark that was featured in an episode of the 2012 season of Shark Week called "Great White Highway," is believed to be the oldest living white shark so far documented returning to the Farallones, estimated at 25–30 years old.

 Some individual sharks have been tagged and found to roam the Pacific as far as Hawaii and Guadalupe Island off Baja California, returning regularly to the Farallones every year in the autumn.
 Satellite tracking has revealed the majority of great white sharks from the Farallones (and from other parts of California, Hawaii and the west coast of Mexico) migrate to an area of ocean dubbed the White Shark Café, 1,500 mi west of Ensenada, Baja California.
 The peak of activity at this location is from mid-April to Mid-July, but some sharks spend up to eight months of the year there.
 This island has many migratory sharks return to its waters every year.